MichaelsPlayground/FirebaseLinkBase/setup_firebase.md

 To run Firebase project it is necessary to setup your project in the Firebase console.
 Follow the link https://console.firebase.google.com/ and **login with your Google account**.

-This are the steps I used to setup the project for the **Firebase Quickstart Android** project.
+This are the steps I used to setup the project for the **Firebase Quickstart Android** project using the "**Authentication**" module.
+For other modules there are additional steps necessary.

 **Recommendation**: In the first time you will setup a lot of projects but the number of projects is limited (about 10 projects are allowed) and I strongly recommend to **use a second, "test" account** for the setups and